Orthodontics

 Why TMJ After Braces May Occur

-Although orthodontic treatment is generally safe, some patients may experience TMJ symptoms after completing braces treatment.
-This situation can occur for several reasons, including incomplete bite adjustment, muscle tension, or habits such as teeth grinding.
+Orthodontic treatment is generally safe.
+However, some patients may experience TMJ symptoms after completing braces treatment.
+This can happen for several reasons, including incomplete bite adjustment, muscle tension, or habits such as teeth grinding.

 In some cases, the jaw may still be adapting to the new bite alignment.
-If the muscles surrounding the joint are strained or if nighttime grinding continues, discomfort may develop even after orthodontic correction.
+If the surrounding muscles are strained or nighttime grinding continues, discomfort may develop even after orthodontic correction.

-Patients who experience symptoms after treatment often begin researching solutions and ask Can Braces Fix TMJ if the issue appears after orthodontic care.
-A follow-up evaluation with an orthodontist is important to determine the cause of the symptoms.
+Patients who experience symptoms after treatment often research solutions.
+They ask, can braces fix TMJ if the issue appears after orthodontic care?
+A follow-up evaluation with an orthodontist is important to determine the cause.

 Additional treatments such as bite adjustments, retainers, night guards, or muscle therapy may be recommended to restore comfortable jaw function.